 IPAs gained popularity in the United States in the 1970s and the style underwent a craft beer rediscovery in the 1980s.
 Modern examples are inspired by classic versions, but shouldn’t be assumed to have an unbroken lineage with the exact same profile.

 Today, breweries have sprung up in more locations.
 Refrigeration was invented.
 The original hurdles IPA needed to clear were no longer an issue.
 IPA has stuck around and gathered its own pack of diehard fans.

 IPA is a hoppy, fairly strong pale ale traditionally brewed with English malt, hops and yeast.
 Hops dominate the flavor of an IPA, so careful selection of the hop additions is critical to success.

-Traditional English IPAs use popular English hops such as Fuggles, Goldings, Northdown, Target, though sometimes noble hops are also used in finishing.
+Traditional English IPAs use popular English hops such as Fuggles, Goldings, Northdown, Target, though sometimes use noble hops in finishing.
 Higher alpha English hops are also popular for bittering.
-American IPAs use the rough American equivalents such as Cascade, Centennial, Williamette, though again higher alpha hops are often used in bittering.
+American IPAs use the rough American equivalents such as Cascade, Centennial, or Willamette, though again use higher alpha hops in bittering.